· · · · · · ·

 • Broil carefully!
 The glaze can burn quickly, so keep a close eye.
 I leave the oven door ajar and watch the top of the ham.
 Once it starts browning you can remove it.

 • Leftovers?
 Store in the fridge up to 5 days or freeze for up to 2 months.
-Try Leftover Cheesy Ham Casserole!
+Try Leftover Cheesy Ham Casserole or Crock Pot Ham and Potato Soup!

 FAQ’s